We include products we think are useful for our readers. If you make a purchase through our links, we may earn a commission.

-1. Let go of your need for control
+1. Practice letting go of your need for control

 You can’t control others – what they do, think or say.
 You also can’t control events – only your part of the equation.
 Expect the unexpected by accepting that things may not go as you planned, and that’s OK.

 Have a look at the movie “Life is Beautiful”, an Academy Award-winning Italian film from 1997.

 Its’ message is: Each of us decides how we react to life.
 There’s beauty in releasing responsibility for everything.
 We’re not expected to control every outcome and it’s not healthy for us to grip on to life so tightly.